-Visit the SEPUP Third Edition Evolution page of the SEPUP website at www.sepuplhs.org/middle/third-edition, and go the link for chick embryo development to watch the video of chick embryo development.
-Try to identify the points in the video that correspond to images on the cards in Part C.
+Visit the SEPUP Third Edition Evolution page of the SEPUP website at www.sepuplhs.org/middle/third-edition, and go the link for the video of chick embryo development.
+As you watch, try to identify the points in the video that correspond to images on the cards in Part C.